-The Cottleville Fire Protection District would like to remind everyone to change their smoke detector batteries when they change their clocks on Saturday evening, November 4th, 2017.
+The Cottleville Fire Protection District would like to remind everyone to change their smoke detector batteries when they change their clocks during Daylight Savings.
 In addition, we would like to provide a few maintenance and safety tips regarding smoke detectors.

-If the smoke detector is more than ten (10) years old, it needs to be replaced.
+If the smoke detector is more than ten (10) years old, it will need to be replaced.

-Hard wired smoke detectors in newer homes do have batteries, so insure that you change them.
+Hard-wired smoke detectors in newer homes do have batteries, be sure that you replace them with new batteries.

 Keep in mind those smoke detectors without battery backups will not work if your electricity is out.

-When placing a smoke detector in your home, insure that you install it at least 18 inches from void spaces i.e. that area where the ceiling and wall meet.
+When placing a smoke detector in your home, ensure that you install it at least 18 inches from void spaces i.e. that area where the ceiling and wall meet.

 Install smoke detectors away from vents.

 In addition to smoke detectors, CO alarms should be checked.
-A CO alarm ten years old or older should be replaced.
-When installing a CO alarm, insure that it is away from vents, in an area where you will hear it when you are sleeping, and not installed near gas fired appliances.
+A CO alarm (7) years old or older should be replaced.
+When installing a CO alarm, ensure that it is away from vents, in an area where you will hear it when you are sleeping, and not installed near gas-fired appliances.